awsdocs/aws-go-developer-guide/doc_source/authorize-metrics.md

 Use the following Go code sample or the AWS Console to create an IAM Policy and Role for an CloudWatch agent to access SDK Metrics in your environment\.

-Learn more about using SDK Metrics with AWS SDK for Go in [Set up SDK Metrics in the AWS SDK for Go](setup-metrics.md)\.
+Learn more about using SDK Metrics with the AWS SDK for Go in [Set Up SDK Metrics](setup-metrics.md)\.

 ## Set Up Access Permissions Using the AWS SDK for Go<a name="setup-access-permissions-sdk"></a>